Harvey Mansfield: Biography

 Mansfield was born in New Haven, Connecticut, on March 21, 1932.
+His mother, Grace Yarrow Mansfield, was an alumna of Vassar College, and coeditor, with Elizabeth Bristol Greenleaf, of a book on the ballads and sea songs of Newfoundland.
 His father, Harvey Mansfield Sr., had been editor of the American Political Science Review and was the Ruggles Professor Emeritus of Public Law and Government at Columbia University at the time of his death in 1988 at the age of 83.
+Mansfield Sr., who had also taught at Yale and been the department chairman at Ohio State, was described by his son as "a New Deal Democrat, a liberal who had an aversion to the Left."
+At Ohio State, Mansfield had met Harry V. Jaffa, a young assistant professor whose anti-Communist conservatism was also an influence.
+Like Jaffa, Mansfield eventually joined the Republican Party over the issue of communism.

 Mansfield was educated at public schools before college.
-In 1949, he enrolled at Harvard University with a focus in studying government, receiving his Bachelor of Arts in 1953.
+In 1949, he enrolled at Harvard University with a focus in studying government.
+As a freshman, he took Natural Sciences 4, taught by Harvard president James Conant, a general education class that explored the relationship of science to humanity, inspired by Conant's involvement with the Manhattan Project.
+He received his Bachelor of Arts in 1953.
 As an undergraduate, he was a liberal who supported Adlai Stevenson in the 1952 presidential election.
+His professors included Carl Friedrich, Samuel Beer and William Yandell Elliott.

 After graduating, Mansfield received a Fulbright Scholarship to study in England for a year.
+Thanks to Beer's influence, he was able to attend a speech by Winston Churchill, which left an impression on him.
 From 1954 to 1956, he served in the United States Army in Virginia and France.
-He returned to Harvard and received his Ph.D. in 1961.
+With his academic background, Mansfield was ordered to give lectures to the troops on topics in United States history.
+He returned to Harvard and received his Ph.D. in 1961, with a dissertation published in 1965 as Statesmanship and Party Government: A Study of Burke and Bolingbroke.
 Mansfield initially began teaching at the University of California, Berkeley, for a few years before lecturing at Harvard.
 In 1969, he was appointed as a full professor and was chair of the university's government department from 1973 to 1976.

 Mansfield was married to Delba Winthrop, with whom he co-translated and co-authored work on Tocqueville.
+Winthrop's doctoral dissertation (supervised by Mansfield), on Aristotle's view of democracy, was posthumously published in 2018.

+He lives in Cambridge and in Ipswich, Massachusetts and is married to Anna Schmidt.